UPPMAX/programming_formalisms/lesson_plans/day_4_1.md

 When|What
 ----|-------------------------
 9:00|Theory: algorithms: what is good?
 Why?
-9:10|Show one TDD cycle
-9:..|Practice, focus on students that cannot get it to work 9:45|Break, have a break
+Design by contract 9:15|Practice, focus on students that cannot get it to work 9:45|Break, have a break

 ## 10:00-10:45 RB